JustHumanz/Go-MultiTor/README.md

 ```
 Create a bunch of tor circuit > load balancing theme with round robin > serve as ~~http~~ socks5 proxy
-then i create controller,the role of controller is create/delete tor circuit

 ### Requirement
 - tor